 In general, look for plants that have flowers that are long and tubular, cup-shaped, and that open up during the day.

-Other flower shapes will also work, but hummingbirds, which we truly adore, are more apt to visit your garden with long, tubular-shaped flowers.
+Other flower shapes will also work, but hummingbirds, which we truly adore, are more apt to visit a garden with long, tubular-shaped flowers.

 2. Be intentional with color.